2022 Board of Directors

 Learn more about our amazing Board members!
 We look forward to meeting you!

 Linnea Lagerstrom, San Diego Habitat for Humanity

 As a Development Officer for San Diego Habitat for Humanity, Linnea Lagerstrom has the joy of supporting Habitat's mission of providing affordable homeownership to local families through stewarding corporate partnerships and overseeing Habitat's annual fund.
-Before her current position, Linnea served as an AmeriCorps member, coordinating over 2,500 volunteers and establishing a youth program to engage 5-13 year olds interested in giving back to their communities.
+Before her current position, Linnea served as an AmeriCorps member, coordinating over 2,500 volunteers and establishing a youth program to engage 5-13-year-olds interested in giving back to their communities.

-Linnea has a B.A. in Linguistics and minors in Business and German from University of California, San Diego, has a certification through Sanford Institute of Philanthropy's Fundraising Academy program, and is thrilled to continue involvement with YNPN SD as the Board President.
+Linnea has a B.A. in Linguistics and minors in Business and German from the University of California, San Diego, has a certification through the Sanford Institute of Philanthropy's Fundraising Academy program, and is thrilled to continue involvement with YNPN SD as the Board President.